How to Crop & Re-size Photos for Your Farm Website & Emails

 If you don’t need to change the proportions of your photo, you can skip this step and go straight to Step 3.

 Next, decide whether you want square or rectangle.
-We recommend square photos for farm products on website platforms like Eat From Farms or GrazeCart.
-Rectangles can also work — the most important thing is to make all of them the same!
+We recommend square photos for farm products on website platforms like GrazeCart, Shopify, or Square.
+The most important thing is to make all of them the same aspect ratio for a consistent, polished look.

 Crop to Square